9 BYOD Security Best Practices for Small and Medium-sized Businesses

 - Make sure employees are connected from a secured network: On average, there are about 2,200 cyberattacks each day, and secured networks can prevent the majority of them.
 Companies may require employees to connect to the company's network through a virtual private network (VPN) when accessing work-related data or resources.
 This can help protect against potential security risks associated with public WiFi networks or unsecured personal networks.

 - Provide tools to make adoption and enforcement easy.
-A password manager helps employees maintain good cyber hygiene by generating strong, unique passwords and safely autofilling their credentials.
+A password manager for small businesses helps employees maintain good cyber hygiene by generating strong, unique passwords and safely autofilling their credentials.
 Some password managers also have useful features like single sign-on (SSO), a secure sharing portal, an IT dashboard, and a password health score.
 2-factor authentication (2FA) adds an extra layer of security by requiring more than just a username and password.
 A few extra seconds during the login process makes a big difference in protecting against unauthorized account access.
 A VPN creates an encrypted portal for online activity, which keeps a user’s data and activity secure and anonymous.

 - Remove sensitive data from the personal devices of departing employees: During off-boarding of employees, it is crucial to remove all sensitive and corporate data from their personal devices.
 If any data remains, it can be exploited in multiple ways, potentially leading to data breaches.

 - Run periodic security checks and updates on BYOD devices: All BYOD systems and apps should be updated to the latest version, which often has security patches and performance improvements.

 - Create a response plan to tackle security challenges: Businesses should have a robust incident response plan outlining how to respond to potential security breaches or incidents involving employee devices.
 This plan should include steps for containing and investigating the incident, notifying affected parties, and restoring systems and data.